Bug #13282

 No, none that I am aware of.
 I know that filterdns has been untouched for a few months now.
 I'll look for changes elsewhere that could be related.

-Updated by Chris Linstruth about 1 month ago
+Updated by Chris Linstruth over 1 year ago

 This has been squirreley for a long time and has been very difficult to reliably duplicate but it is very real. #9296 as stated earlier.